guigrpa/timm/README.md

 ### Arrays

 #### addLast()
-Returns a new array with an appended item.
+Returns a new array with an appended item or items.

-Usage: `addLast(array: Array, val: any): Array`
+Usage: `addLast(array: Array, val: Array | any): Array`

 ```js
 arr = ['a', 'b']